-Nearly two-thirds of the deaths suffered in home fires happened in homes without working smoke alarms, according to the National Fire Protection Association (NFPA).
-In addition, carbon monoxide (CO) is an invisible, odorless gas that affects between 20,000 to 30,000 people each year and kills at least 500, according to Forbes.com.
-This makes it important to install smoke and CO detectors throughout your house to warn you of the presence of these deadly gases and keep you and your family safe.
+Nearly two-thirds of deaths in home fires happen in properties without working smoke alarms, according to the National Fire Protection Association (NFPA).
+In addition, carbon monoxide (CO) is an invisible, odorless gas that sickens 20,000 to 30,000 people each year and kills at least 500, according to Forbes.
+This means it’s important to install smoke and CO detectors throughout your house to keep yourself and your family safe.

-- Battery-operated detectors: Battery-operated detectors operate via a battery.
-Smoke and CO detectors that use batteries sound a tone, usually a chirping, to let you know when the battery life is low.
+- Battery-operated detectors: Smoke and CO detectors that use batteries sound a tone, usually a chirping, to let you know when the battery life is low.
 Regardless, you should test a detector at least once a month and replace the batteries if necessary.

-- Hardwired detectors: Hardwired detectors tie directly into the power supply of your home.
-In case the power goes out, a hardwired detector uses a battery backup.
+- Hardwired detectors: Hardwired detectors are tied directly to the power supply of your home.
+If the power goes out, a hardwired detector uses a battery backup.
 Just like with a battery-operated detector, you need to test a hardwired version at least once a month to make sure the battery still works.

-- Plug-in CO detectors: In addition, some CO detectors come in models that plug into an electrical outlet.
+- Plug-in CO detectors: Some CO detectors plug into an electrical outlet.
 Just like hardwired models, plug-in detectors also have a battery to act as a backup in case of a power outage.
 You should test the device to make sure the battery is still good at least once a month.

-- Photoelectric smoke detector: A photoelectric detector uses light reflecting off smoke particles to trigger the alarm.
+- Photoelectric smoke detector: A photoelectric detector uses light reflecting off smoke particles to detect danger.
 This happens when the light produced by the bulb of the detector reflects back into the photocell.

 - Biomimetic detector: Biomimetic detectors use a synthetic hemoglobin that darkens in the presence of CO.
-You can find two types of biomimetic detectors, those you have to look at to determine if CO is present and detectors that connect to a light sensor and sound an alarm if CO is present in the air.
+You can find two types of biomimetic detectors: Those you have to look at to determine if CO is present and those that connect to a light sensor and sound an alarm if CO is present in the air.

 - Electrochemical detector: An electrochemical CO detector uses an electric current to determine the amount of CO in the air.
 When CO levels reach a high level, this highly accurate detector lets you know by sounding an alarm.

-- Semiconductor detector: In a semiconductor detector, the presence of elevated levels of CO in the air allows a higher current to trigger an alarm by reducing resistance at a semiconductor sensor.
+- Semiconductor detector: In a semiconductor detector, the presence of elevated CO levels in the air allows a higher current to trigger an alarm by reducing resistance in a semiconductor sensor.

 - Interconnectivity between detectors